 The infection can lead to severe complications such as:

-Treatment aims to support your life and reverse the process of organ deterioration.
+The goal of treatment is to support life and reverse the process of organ decline.
 You may need to be monitored in the intensive care unit.

-The wound will be reopened.
-Water will be poured over the wound to clean the area.
+The wound will be opened.
+Sterile saline will be poured over the wound to clean the area.
 Any packing from a previous procedure will be removed.

-If a birth control device is in the vagina, the doctor takes it out.
-If the TSS is menstrual type, the vagina may be flushed out with saline.
+If a birth control device is in the vagina, it will be taken out.
+If the TSS is menstrual type, the vagina may be flushed with saline.

 To support your body while you heal: